algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 - Adding Features
   - Adding the NFC, the different levels of noise.
   - Week 2 to 4
-  - 4 half days (these are not up to date considering that our schedule isn't complete yet)
+  - 10 half days (these are not up to date considering that our schedule isn't complete yet)

 - Tests And Optimising
   - Reducing the battery consumption and doing the test cases.
   - Week 5
-  - some half days (these are not up to date considering that our schedule isn't complete yet)
+  - 2 half days (these are not up to date considering that our schedule isn't complete yet)

 - Pitch And Support Preparation
   - Time is reserved for the rehearsal of the final presentation and the creation of the support.
   - Week 6
-  - 4 half days (these are not up to date considering that our schedule isn't complete yet)
+  - 2 half days (these are not up to date considering that our schedule isn't complete yet)

 The complete timeline and tasks can be found in the [Roadmap](https://github.com/orgs/algosup/projects/24/views/6) in the GitHub project.